Postnatal depression

 • your baby was premature or has had health problems

-Just because these factors increase your risk, you can still become depressed without having any of them.
-Or, you may have some of these factors and never develop postnatal depression.
+You can still become depressed without having any of these risk factors.
+Or, you may have some of these risk factors and never develop postnatal depression.
 Having postnatal depression is not something you can help.
 And it is no reflection on your ability to care for your baby.

 Symptoms of postnatal depression